ErosolarAI/code-cli/ENHANCEMENT_SUMMARY.md

 ## Conclusion

-The implemented enhancements significantly advance the Bo CLI's software engineering capabilities, bringing it to parity with advanced coding assistants like Claude Code.
+The implemented enhancements significantly advance the Bo CLI's software engineering capabilities, bringing it to parity with modern coding assistants.
 The new tools provide comprehensive task management, performance optimization, and code intelligence features that improve developer productivity and code quality.

 These capabilities establish a solid foundation for future enhancements while maintaining the existing security, reliability, and user experience standards of the Bo CLI platform.